anthonypiccolo/markdown-cv/index.md

 __MYOB, Cremorne, Victoria__
 *Role: Self-Employed Freelancer*

 - Using AWS Athena and BigQuery for analysis and data manipulation.
 I'm experienced with SQL and relational databases.
-This might involve writing SQL queries and transformations, putting them into Airow DAGs to run on schedule to prepare them for a presentation layer.
-For example, writing business logic to track user journey's all the way from lead/prospect to paying subscriber and delivering insights to stakeholders for decision making
+This might involve writing SQL queries and transformations, putting them into Airow DAGs to run on schedule to prepare them for a presentation layer.For example, writing business logic to track user journey's all the way from lead/prospect to paying subscriber and delivering insights to stakeholders for decision making
 - Creating ETLs to send data between cloud services.
 For example, rolled up GA table inBigQuery to a session level and used various services (Cloud Functions, Pub/Sub, Source Repository, GCS) within GCP to send transformed table to AWS
 - Experienced using Segment as a CDP for all event capture.
 Building Personas to send cohorts to other destinations (ie. media buying tools and other analytics services)
 - Creating DDA attribution modelling to properly value acquisition efforts and value channels within media mix.
 Where DDA is not valuable, on-going testing is utilised through randomised control experiments and geo testing
 - Employing good software engineering practices using git and clean code principles

 `June 1661 - now`